Deontic Temporal Logic for Formal Verification of AI Ethics: Deontic Logic for Ethics

-Axiom ~\ref{axiom4} states that, if an AI system ever commits to fairness, it is obliged to maintain this commitment throughout its usage.
+Axiom ~\ref{axiom4} states that, if an AI system ever commits to fairness, it should maintain this commitment throughout its usage.
 Let us consider that, initially, the system is trained rigorously to make decisions while being fair.
 However, over time, it may begin to consider sensitive attributes in its decision-making process due to skewness or disparities in real-world data.
 In such cases, the system must undergo iterative training to eliminate sensitive attributes to incorporate fairness constraints.
 In some cases, even after iterative training, over time, a system may begin to consider sensitive attributes or undertake actions beyond its legal obligations.
 This may introduce biases by compromising its fairness.
 Hence Axiom~\ref{axiom5} states that in such instances, it deviates from ethical standards.
-From this, we can conclude that as long as an AI system maintains fairness either through iterative training or one-time training in its decision-making process, it will inherently mitigate biases, ensuring equitable treatment for all individuals.
-This property is expressed in Axiom~\ref{axiom6}.
+As long as an AI system maintains fairness either through iterative training or one-time training in its decision-making process, it will inherently mitigate biases, ensuring equitable treatment for all individuals.
+Axiom~\ref{axiom6} enforces a formal requirement: the presence of bias is disallowed prior to the establishment of fairness.
 Furthermore, the training distribution and deployment distribution of data are not identical in the real world.
 Hence, ensuring fairness in the distribution of training data does not automatically ensure fairness in the distribution of deployed systems, as real-world deployment scenarios may introduce additional biases and disparities that need to be addressed separately.
 This property is expressed in Axiom~\ref{axiom7}.
 Additionally, Axiom~\ref{axiomf8} states that a lack of fairness implies the presence of bias in the decision-making process.
-Based on the above foundational principles, the ethics of an AI system in terms of fairness can be formally verified using the following set of theorems.
-Theorem~\ref{theorem3} states that for an AI system to maintain ethical standards, it must refrain from displaying bias and consistently uphold fairness in all its operations.
+Finally, Axiom~\ref{ax:iterative-fairness} formalizes the assumption that iterative learning mechanisms progressively mitigate bias in both the training and deployment phases.
+The axiom states that if a system employs iterative learning, it will eventually reach states in which bias is eliminated during training and deployment independently.
+This assumption reflects the practical behavior of many modern machine learning systems, where models are repeatedly updated using new data, feedback signals, or fairness-aware optimization procedures.
+This axiom is motivated by Axiom~\ref{axiom7}, which states that fairness achieved on the training distribution does not necessarily transfer to the deployment environment.
+Because of this potential distribution shift, reducing bias during training alone is insufficient.
+Hence, an ethical iterative system must address both phases independently.